Last Updated: December 11, 2020

 We recently talked about how PCI Compliance works.
 For a more in-depth look, check it out here.
 But let’s just do a tl;dr for the sake of this blog: stay up-to-date and follow the rules.
 The easiest way to do this is to use an eCommerce platform and merchant service that is fully adherent to industry regulations.
 WooCommerce, Shopify, and Magento are all fully set up as PCI Compliant (and all three integrate with KORONA!).

 2. Require Card Verification Values (CVV) with Each Purchase

 These three little numbers on the back of credit cards actually prevent a fair number of fraudulent transactions (confusingly, you might also see this referred to as Credit Code Verification, or CCV).
 You might also use Address Verification Service (AVS) to check the billing address of the purchase against the billing address the credit card association has on file.

 3. Keep Purchase Histories

-Not only is this great for your marketing and loyalty programs, tracking past purchases through user-profiles can help you identify theft or fraud.
+Not only is this great for your marketing and loyalty programs, but tracking past purchases through user profiles can help you identify theft or fraud.
 A shopper who normally has orders addressed to Minneapolis but is suddenly ordering 1,800 cases of wine to Kazakhstan just might have a compromised account.

 4. Require Signatures for Deliveries